IoCHowTo/IoCTasks/README.md

 ## Motivation

+* This is intended to be 'hands-on experience' course on the topic of Inversion of Control/Depedency Injection.
-* Provide help to guys on the team to understand the topic
+* Provide help to guys on the team to understand the topic.
 * Provide a set of tasks which will allow to understand the basics, such as:
   * Inversion Of Control principle
   * Microsoft Unity IoC Container